vsheahan/MCP-Rise-Of-The-Invaders/README.md

 **Did it reveal anything interesting?** Oh boy, yes:
 - My simple keyword detector: catches 19% of attacks, 9% false alarms
-- My fancy ML detector (broken integration): caught 0% of attacks (whoops)
-- My fancy ML detector (fixed integration): catches 27% of attacks, but 32% false alarms
+- My fancy ML detector: catches 27% of attacks, but 32% false alarms

 **The surprising finding:** The sophisticated ML system only caught 41% more attacks than simple keyword matching, while being 500x slower and requiring 6GB of dependencies.
 Sometimes complexity isn't worth it.

 **What I learned:** Stress testing is crucial.
 My detector looked good on paper (62% recall in training), but real adversarial attacks revealed it only catches 27%.
-Also, I learned that integration bugs can make a system completely useless (0% recall), and you won't know unless you test properly.

 **What this is:** An experimental stress testing framework I built to understand how prompt injection detectors perform under adversarial pressure.
 Part of my learning journey exploring AI security ([see all experiments](https://github.com/vsheahan/Space-Invaders-Vector-Command)).
 Not a production tool - just research, learning, and sharing what (doesn't) work.